cocos-creator/docs-3d-deprecated/en/scripting/basic-node-api.md

 `Component` is the base class of all components, and any component includes the following common interfaces (assuming that we use this to refer to this component in the script of the component):

-  - `this.node`: the node instance to which this component belongs.
+- `this.node`: The node instance to which this component belongs.
 - `this.enabled`: Whether to execute the `update` method of the component every frame, and also to control whether the rendering component is displayed.
 - `update(deltaTime: number)`: As a member method of the component, when the component's `enabled` property is `true`, the code in it will be executed every frame.
 - `onLoad()`: Executed when the node where the component is located is initialized (when the node is added to the node tree).
 - `start()`: It will be executed before the first `update` of the component, usually used for logic that needs to be executed after the `onLoad` of all components is initialized.

----

-For more __Component__ member methods, please continue to refer to the [Life-cycle callbacks](life-cycle-callbacks.md) documentation.